How did Ace end up next to the stripper’s pole at a gentlemen’s club in Dallas?

 Also this month, the club’s manager of VIP services, Sunny Hunter, and her husband Richard Hunter – adopters of a Michael Vick dog — were among those who tried to help catch a stray dog that was holding up traffic for days on the LBJ Freeway.
 Once the dog, nicknamed Alley, was caught, Rizos adopted it, and now brings it to work along with her Chihuahua, Pedro.

 Richard Hunter, a local talk show host, caught the dog with help from comedian Hal Sparks and Operation Kindness.
-Hunter has also been involved in trying to capture the elusive stray that has been hanging around a Dallas church whose pastor has threatened to have it shot.
+Hunter has also been involved in trying to capture the elusive stray that has been hanging around a Dallas church whose pastor has threatened to have it a shot.

 According to Precker, who I’d agreed to look up if I ever came to town, The Lodge has a lot of dog lovers, in addition to its owner, on staff.

 He and Sunny even went so far as to invite Ace for a visit.
 While I had lunch and an interview with Precker, Ace stayed upstairs in the office under the supervision of staff.
-He was more enamored with a stuffed bear — one of numerous mounted animals in the club — than the dancers.
+He was more enamored with a stuffed bear — one of the numerous mounted animals in the club — than the dancers.

 The next day, before business hours, Ace was allowed to climb up on a stage, check out the stripper’s pole and pose for pictures with Carrie, one of the dancers, and Vanna, who works the front desk.